invisi-apps/client-server-playground/README.md

-## Running
+## Running in docker

 To get up and going you need to have docker installed.
 I've been using 18.03.0-ce, build 0520e24.

 I've included utility scripts for building the docker images and some run scripts i've been using to work out the pipes needed to get comms channels open and stable.
+It runs on a dedicated docker network so make sure to run all the scripts.
 This is not production quality just yet and its intended as a mimimum viable approach to the game.

 To see it in action you should follow these steps.